📞 Call Now - Emergency Appointments Available Today

 Are You Experiencing A Dental Emergency?

-If you’re dealing with dental pain, injury, or discomfort, don’t wait—call Gibney Dental Associates now.
-If we’re unable to answer right away, please leave a voicemail or send a text message.
-We’ll get back to you within the hour and work to schedule your visit as soon as possible.
+If you’re experiencing dental pain, injury, or discomfort, please call Gibney Dental Associates during office hours.
+If we’re unable to answer right away, leave a voicemail or send a text message and we’ll respond as soon as possible—typically within the hour—to help schedule your visit.

 What Is Considered a Dental Emergency?